 To conclude, both Valvoline and Castrol are the major players in this field.
 Nevertheless, it is up to your preference which one you choose for yourself.

-If you want a synthetic oil that can withstand extreme conditions then Valvoline is your go-to choice.
+Valvoline is your go-to choice if you want a synthetic oil that can withstand extreme conditions.
 On the other hand, if you prefer an oil brand with a high mileage formula then go for Castrol.
-Both of them have their pros and cons, but it is your decision which one you choose to get!
+Both have pros and cons, but you decide which one to get!

 |Check Price on Amazon||Check Price on Amazon|